KareenGh/AI_Labs/README.md

-# AI Lab Assignments: The AI Odyssey 🌌
+# AI Exploration Labs: The AI Odyssey 🌌
 Welcome to a captivating journey through the dynamic world of Artificial Intelligence.
 In this repository, we explore a diverse range of AI experiments, each showcasing a unique blend of theory and application.
 Dive deep into the world of genetics, optimization, and deep learning.
 Each lab is a narrative, a story waiting to be told.

 ## 🧬 Lab 1A & 1B: Genetic Algorithms - Nature's Codebook